Security printing: Optically variable ink

-Colored magnetizable inks are prepared by including chromatic pigments of high color strength.
-The magnetic pigments’ strong inherent color generally reduces the spectrum of achievable shades.
+Coloured magnetizable inks are prepared by including chromatic pigments of high colour strength.
+The magnetic pigments’ strong inherent colour generally reduces the spectrum of achievable shades.
 Generally, pigments should be used at high concentrations to ensure that sufficient magnetizable material is applied even in thin offset coats.
-Some magnetic pigment are best suited for colored magnetizable inks due to their lower blackness.
+Some magnetic pigment are best suited for coloured magnetizable inks due to their lower blackness.

 Homogeneous magnetization (no preferred orientation) is easily obtained on pigment made of spherical particles.
 Best results are achieved when remanence and coercive field strength are very low and the saturating magnetization is high.

-When pearlescent pigments are viewed at different angles the angle of the light as it's perceived makes the color appear to change as the magnetic fields within the particles shift direction.
+When pearlescent pigments are viewed at different angles the angle of the light as it's perceived makes the colour appear to change as the magnetic fields within the particles shift direction.

 Holograms

 A hologram may be embedded either via hot-stamping foil, wherein an extremely thin layer of only a few micrometers of depth is bonded into the paper or a plastic substrate by means of a hot-melt adhesive (called a size coat) and heat from a metal die, or it may be directly embossed as holographic paper, or onto the laminate of a card itself.

 When incorporated with a custom design pattern or logo, hologram hot stamping foils become security foils that protect credit cards, passports, bank notes and value documents from counterfeiting.
 Holograms help in curtailing forging, and duplication of products hence are very essential for security purposes.
 Once stamped on a product, they cannot be removed or forged, enhancing the product at the same time.
 Also from a security perspective, if stamped, a hologram is a superior security device as it is virtually impossible to remove from its substrate.